Beaver Cleaver: Education

-Beaver's crushes and girlfriends
+Crushes and girlfriends

 The Beaver suffers crushes on his Grant Avenue Grammar School teachers, Miss Canfield (Diane Brewster) in the first season and Miss Alice Landers (Sue Randall) in the remaining seasons.
 In one early episode, he is so smitten with Miss Landers his parents invite her for dinner.
 He is shocked beyond words when she shows up on the doorstep in a cocktail dress and a pair of open-toed pumps.
 Eventually, Miss Landers disappoints the Beaver by getting engaged to be married.
 In another early episode, the Beaver's classmate Linda Dennison becomes sweet on him and invites him to her all-girl birthday party.
 He wins a big doll in a party game and retreats from the feminine frills and furbelows to the den where Linda's father (Lyle Talbot) entertains him by exhibiting his gun collection.

 In later seasons, Beaver has many crushes on other girls.
 In a season five episode Beaver walks a girl home from school, and she likes him but she eventually develops a crush on Wally.
 In a season six episode a girl named Peggy Macintosh asks him to the eighth grade graduation dance, but another girl asks him too and he eventually ends up staying home.